-Select a proper location for your Traulsen unit, away from extreme heat or cold.
-Allow enough clearance between the unit and the side wall in order to make use of the door stay open feature at 120° (self-closing feature operates up to 90°).
+Select a proper location for your unit, away from extreme heat and allow proper clearance for air circulation.
+Allow enough clearance between the unit and the side wall in order to make use of the door stay open feature at 110° (self-closing feature operates up to 90°).
 The door(s) must be able to open a minimum of 90° in order to make use of the maximum clear door width available.